All companies

 The most consequential change is not a single price move but a product-category pivot.
 In early 2024 Novita’s entire pricing page was image-generation APIs billed from a prepaid credit wallet — the same packaging a hobbyist Stable-Diffusion service would use.
 By late 2025 the page had become a four-tab AI-cloud rate card spanning per-token LLM inference, per-hour GPUs, per-GPU-hour dedicated endpoints, and per-second agent sandboxes.
 The credit-wallet UX was replaced by pure pay-as-you-go metering, and the headline shifted from “cheaper than DALL-E” to “200+ models under one API.”
 Novita rode the open-weight model wave — DeepSeek, Qwen, GLM, Kimi — from a niche media tool into a general-purpose inference cloud in under two years.

-What’s unique : One GPU, three prices, zero contracts
+What’s unique : One GPU, multiple prices, zero contracts

-1. The same GPU is sold at three price points by packaging.
-An NVIDIA H100 is $2.59/hr as an on-demand instance, $1.99/GPU-hr as a dedicated inference endpoint, and $1.70/GPU/hr on an 8-GPU bare-metal node.
+1. The same GPU is sold at multiple price points by packaging.
+An NVIDIA H100 is $1.99/GPU-hr as a dedicated inference endpoint and $1.70/GPU/hr on an 8-GPU bare-metal node; an RTX 4090 is $0.35/hr as an on-demand instance, $0.18/hr spot, and $0.61/GPU-hr as a dedicated endpoint.
 Customers self-select down the cost curve as their commitment and isolation needs rise — with no annual contract required at any step.
+As of the 2026-06-24 repricing the ladder has split by GPU class: the laddered self-serve product is now the RTX 4090 (instance → spot → dedicated), while data-center H100/H200 capacity is reachable only through dedicated endpoints and bare-metal — Novita pulled L40S and H100 off the self-serve instance page entirely.

 2. Four metering dimensions under one API.
 Tokens, GPU hours, GPU-hours-per-replica, and sandbox vCPU-seconds are all billed independently, so a single customer can mix shared inference, reserved compute, and ephemeral agent runtimes on one account and one invoice.